coleifer/huey/docs/troubleshooting.rst

     Ensure that you have not accidentally specified ``results=False`` when instantiating your :py:class:`Huey` object.

+    Additionally note that, by default, Huey does not store ``None`` in the result-store.
+So if your task returns ``None``, Huey will discard the result.
+If you need to block or detect whether a task has finished, it is recommended that you return a non-``None`` value or in extreme circumstances you can initialize Huey with ``store_none=True`` (though this can quickly fill up your result store and is only recommended for users who are very familiar with Huey).

 Scheduled tasks are not being run at the correct time
     Check the time on the server the consumer is running on - if different from the producer this may cause problems.
 Huey uses UTC internally by default,